-Happy F E B R U A R Y!
-Sometimes January can feel like such a long month, so it’s great to welcome a new one.
-Only two weeks until Valentine’s Day, so be sure and get all of your shopping done.
+Happy Monday!
+Only two days until Valentine’s Day, so be sure and get all of your shopping done.
 I wrote a blog on what to wear and what to gift here.
 Many of you have transitioned to working from home over the last few years, so I thought I would share my tips for working from home.
-As a full-time influencer/blogger, my job has always been work from home, so I have over 9 years of tips to share with you!
+As a full-time influencer/blogger, my job has always been work from home, so I have over 10 years of tips to share with you!

 5 Tips for Successfully Working From Home

 You might think that I am an extrovert because I am out and about so much to discover new content to share.
 The reality is that my job is done with me working from my home office, which causes me to be a bit of an introvert.
 Laura comes in two times a week and my photographer, Sarah, comes weekly, so I still do much of my work alone in my office.
 Since I have years of experience, I’m sharing five simple tips for working from home to make your routine successful.

 - Lay out a plan: Know how you work and work that way.
 I use the strategy: “Lay a plan and work your plan.”
 I do the same for myself in my work plan.
 That includes having an organized work space with specific work hours.
 This requires a bit of self-discipline, but it’s the only way to get things done.

 - Break up your day: I love being alone and working from the comfort and quiet of my own home.
 It’s something I never want to give up.
 But too much alone time can take its toll, so making time for coffee with brands and lunch with friends is a must.
 Even getting out and walking the dogs for a quick break can be a nice change of pace.
 Also check out my tips for surviving the homebody lifestyle for more advice on how to not go stir crazy.
 Having Laura here several days a week also breaks up the monotony.